johnhenry/CreateAPI/README.md

     * api.url (required) - HTTP GET url of the web accessable api
     * api.dataDefault (optional) - Object containig default parameters to be passed to the api
-    * api.dataRequired (optional) - Object containig required parameters. these will overwite any other parameters passed
+    * api.dataRequired (optional) - Object containig required parameters.
+    	These will overwrite any other parameters passed
-    * api.transformResponse (optional) - function or array of functions used to transform final response -- should be used in conjunction with api.dataRequired in order to produce desired results
+    * api.transformResponse (optional) - function or array of functions used to transform final response Should be used in conjunction with api.dataRequired in order to produce desired results

 #### errorFunc (optional) - function to be called in case of request error